The 5 Best Pricing Guns Reviews in 2019

 Monarch is a popular manufacturer in this field.
 They have a number of similar models all with a patented pre-loaded ink system, which makes life easier for you, the user.

-The Monarch model 1131 allows 8 characters on one line, so it is a pretty basic model.
+This price labeler gun allows 8 characters on one line, so it is a pretty basic model.

 You can fit the $ sign, four numbers, the decimal point and two characters for the cents.
 You dial in the characters that you need.

 The size of label with which this model works is 7/16 x 7/8 inches (11mm x 20mm).
 The gun although one of the more basic in the range, certainly delivers and is one of the less expensive in the Monarch range.
 The gun’s dimensions are 9.69 x 12.19 x 3.2 inches.